RfidResearchGroup/ChameleonUltra/docs/firmware.md

 The white LED labeled RF lights up when it detects a field, again only if the active slot supports it.

 In some situations, it can be cumbersome to wait for the boot-up animation.
-This is configurable, cf e.g. the CLI command `hw settings animation set -h`.
+This is configurable, cf e.g. the CLI command `hw settings animation -h`.

 On a new Chameleon (or after a factory reset), 3 slots are defined, slot 1 holding both a HF and a LF: